These classic no bake Swedish Chocolate Balls (Chokladbollar) are so easy and delicious....and you don't even need to turn on the oven!

 - Beat the butter, sugar and salt together until light and fluffy.
 Add the coffee/cocoa mixture, the chopped oats and chocolate.
 Stir to combine.

 - Roll the mixture into balls, about 1 inch in diameter.
-Roll the balls in sprinkles, pearl sugar or coconut.
+Roll the balls in pearl sugar, sprinkles or coconut.
 Chill until firm.

 If you loved this recipe, give it a star review!
-Also, snap a picture of your Chokladbollar and share it with me on Instagram using the hashtag #truenorthkitchen and tagging me @true_north_kitchen.
+Also, snap a picture of your Swedish Chocolate Balls (Chokladbollar) and share it with me on Instagram using the hashtag #truenorthkitchen and tagging me @true_north_kitchen.